-In our 2020 research with IPSE, we found that self-employed homeowners had experienced unfair treatment by high street lenders because of their self-employed status.
+Unfortunately, our 2020 research with IPSE found that this fear is grounded in fact, with countless self-employed homeowners reporting that they received unfair treatment by high street lenders because of their self-employed status.

 CMME want to change that.

 We would suggest that any self-employed person seeks specialist and expert advice when considering a mortgage to save time, stress, and money.
 If a high street lender declines your mortgage application due to the way in which you are paid or your employment status, this can make the process for a specialist mortgage advisor more difficult when it comes to submitting your mortgage application the second time.

 You can download our full mortgage guide HERE

 This is a goal we’re working towards with 15 years of experience and bespoke underwriting agreements with a wide range of lenders that have already seen us helping thousands of contractors secure the mortgages they deserve.
 We especially strive to help you realise that you’re worthy of accessing as many lending options as any other borrower regardless of your self-employed status.
 Our self-employed mortgage calculator plays a crucial role in helping us to do that.

 After all, the better you understand your mortgage affordability, the better able you’ll be to answer crucial questions about